 QAnon follower from South Carolina who admitted he assaulted officers on January 6 sentenced to 44 months in prison

-Washington – A South Carolina man who traveled to Washington, D.C., to attend former President Trump's "Save America" rally on January 6, 2021 and later assaulted officers outside the U.S. Capitol hours later was sentenced to 44 months in jail on Wednesday.
+Washington – A South Carolina man who traveled to Washington, D.C., on January 6, 2021 and later assaulted officers outside the U.S. Capitol was sentenced to 44 months in jail on Wednesday.

 Nicholas Languerand, an avowed follower of the QAnon conspiracy, pleaded guilty in November to assaulting officers and faced a maximum of 20-years prison sentence.
-However, prosecutors asked the court to sentence Languerand to 51 months in prison.
+However, prosecutors asked the court to sentence Languerand to 51 months.

 This is one of the longest sentences handed down to a January 6 defendant yet.
-Robert Palmer, another man accused of assaulting an officer, received 63 months in prison for assault.
+Robert Palmer, another man accused of assaulting an officer, received 63 months.

-Languerand will get credit for the over nine months that he has served, and was ordered to pay restitution of $2,000 to the architect of the Capitol.
+Languerand will get credit for the over nine months that he has served, and was ordered to pay restitution of $2,000 to the architect of the Capitol, who estimated that the attack caused about $1.5 million in damage to the Capitol building.

-"The defendant engaged in, and pleaded guilty to, an extremely dangerous offense," Judge John Bates said at the U.S. District Court in Washington, D.C., Wednesday.
+"The defendant engaged in, and pleaded guilty to, an extremely dangerous offense," Judge John Bates said.
 "It strikes at the very heart of the democratic rule of law."

 Prosecutors alleged that Langueand had thrown "a variety" of dangerous objects at police, including an orange traffic barrier and stick-like objects he seemed to have obtained from the surrounding crowd attacking the Capitol.